 Human Resources is no longer viewed as an administrative support function that doesn’t generate revenue in a business.
 It has evolved to become an essential business partner to help identify problems in the corporation, develop and sustain employee engagement, retain talent, and plan for the workforce’s future needs.
 And that is why HR Directors are in high demand and can expect to make anywhere from SG$200,000 to SG$275,000.
 Learn how you can fast-track your HR career here, and click here for HR job openings.)

 At its core, the supply chain is a convergence of different processes coming together to complete a task.
 These processes vary in complexity and diversity, depending on the specific sectors and organisation size.
 The Supply Chain Operations Director can earn between SG$120,000 to SG$270,000.
 And as the supply chain management industry evolves to embrace digital automation more than ever, the operations director must strategically navigate to be a revenue driver for the business, delivering tighter schedules, faster fulfilment, better efficiency and higher profits.

 Aside from overseeing the infrastructure of technical operations, the Head of IT also needs to set policy and meet governance requirements relating to business technology, particularly when it comes to risk and cybersecurity.
 They also require business abilities like budget control, strategic thinking and business analysis, and soft skills such as leadership and vendor management.
 The Head of IT can expect to make from SG$180,000 to SG$240,000.

-Disclaimer: The salaries can differ from company to company and depending on your skills, knowledge and experience.
+Disclaimer: Salaries can differ from one company to another, and depending on your skills, knowledge and experience.
 To find out how your salary compares to other roles and industries in Singapore, go to our Salary Comparison Tool.
-Are you seeking a new role?
-Click here for these available job openings now.